New Jersey Tae Kwon Do emphasizes tradition and respect, with a focus on practical self defense.

 We offer a variety of tuition payment schedules.
 Please contact us directly for detailed pricing information.

-Classes are held at our studio at 154 Valley Street as well as at the Baird Center in South Orange.
+Classes are held at our studio at 114 Valley Street as well as through the Baird Center in South Orange.
 To accommodate busy schedules, classes for all levels are held multiple times each week.
 A schedule of classes can be found here.

 For a free class, relaxed-fitting clothing is all that one needs.
 Part of regular practice includes wearing a traditional, all-white uniform.